hi-primus/bumblebee/README.md

 # Bumblebee

 With Bumblebee, you can easily clean and prepare bigdata using a visual interface.
-It is built over Optimus/Pyspark so you can handle small and big data efficiently.
+It is built over Optimus so you can handle small and big data efficiently.

 For more info about Bumblebee, please go to: https://hi-bumblebee.com/